yeab-dev/hawtdawg-all-ears/FAQ.md

 Showcase your best self-wether that means a fresh-from-the-groomer glamour shot or an action shot from your last game of fetch

+## Where do I list my favorite treats?

+Open the Hawt Dawg app and click on "Edit Profile."
+Scroll down to the section callsed "Passions" and tell potential mates and friends all about the treats and toys that make your tail wag.

+When  you're done, click "Save Changes" to show the world.